Public Information Period

 What is Public Information Period?

-The School Board welcomes citizen input and participation in matters concerning the operation of the school division.
-The "public information" segment of the agenda at regular meetings, not to exceed 30 minutes, is allotted for the hearing of citizens concerning the services, policies and affairs of the City of Richmond Public Schools.
-Each citizen desiring to comment on any matter concerning such services, policies and affairs shall be allotted such time within the thirty-minute period as determined and allotted by the presiding officer.
-Each citizen will receive up to three (3) minutes to speak.
-The Chair may allow up to five (5) minutes for citizens representing organizations.
+The School Board welcomes community member input and participation in matters concerning the operation of the school division.
+The "public information" segment of the agenda at regular meetings is allotted for the hearing of community members concerning the services, policies and affairs of the City of Richmond Public Schools.
+Each community member desiring to comment on any matter concerning such services, policies, and affairs shall be allotted such time within the period as determined and allotted by the presiding officer.
+Each community member will receive up to three (3) minutes to provide comment.
+The Chair may allow up to five (5) minutes for community members representing organizations.

-Every citizen desiring to comment on matters before the Board as herein specified shall, no later than 12:00 noon on the last business day before the meeting at which such citizen desires to be heard, request the board clerk for an allotment of time.
-In the event that time remains during the public information session, the Board may allow citizens who have not made a request an opportunity to be heard.
+Every community member desiring to comment on matters before the Board as herein specified shall, no later than 1:00 pm on the day of the meeting at which such community member desires to be heard, request the board clerk for an allotment of time by emailing firstname.lastname@example.org.
+In the event that time remains during the public information session, the Board may allow community members who have not made a request an opportunity to be heard.

 - Speakers should state their full legal name prior to addressing the Board.